top of page

-Todd Sanders’ neon art evokes a time when America fell in love with motion.
-We hopped in the family wagon to explore the nation’s highways and byways, lured to motels, diners and curious roadside attractions by the colorful glow of gas molecules dancing inside artfully shaped tubes.
+Todd Sanders’ neon contemporary art evokes a time when America fell in love with the road trip.
+We hopped in the family wagon to explore the nation, lured to motels, diners, and curious roadside attractions by the colorful glow of neon.

 The sign masters who crafted those slices of Americana are Sanders’ heroes, and he’s built a career designing and creating original, entirely handmade neon works using their time-honored techniques.
-He calls his style modern vintage, but considers himself a pop artist, sharing a rich artistic vein mined by Andy Warhol and other pop-culture iconographers.
+He calls his style modern vintage, and shares a rich artistic vein mined by fellow pop artist Andy Warhol and other pop-culture iconographers.

 Photo courtesy of David Hume Kennerly for Bank of America

-He calls his style modern vintage, but considers himself a pop artist, sharing an artistic vein mined by Andy Warhol and similar creative talents.
+He calls his style modern vintage, and shares an artistic vein mined by fellow pop artist Andy Warhol and similar creative talents.

 A Montgomery, TX native who began pursuing his muse in earnest after moving to Austin, Sanders’ work is prized by collectors.
-Clients include Willie Nelson, Shepard Fairey, Norah Jones, Johnny Depp, ZZ Top and Kings of Leon, for whom he created the neon work appearing on the cover of their latest album, 2013’s Mechanical Bull.
+Clients include Willie Nelson, Shepard Fairey, Joe Rogan, Kacey Musgraves, Edie Brickell/Paul Simon, Billy Gibbons (ZZ Top) and The Kings of Leon.

 Sanders’ pieces have appeared in several films, including most of Robert Rodriguez’s projects and Terrence Malick’s “Tree of Life,” as well as the pages of Esquire, Fortune, Texas Monthly and Southern Living magazines.
 The original version of his most popular design, his animated “Fireflies in a Mason Jar,” was created for the wedding of fellow Texan Miranda Lambert to Blake Shelton.
-Several of his works have hung in the Museum of Neon Art in Los Angeles, which is now constructing a permanent home in Glendale, Calif.
+Several of his works have hung in the Museum of Neon Art in Glendale, Calif.

 Sanders also earned recognition in the Neon Group’s 2010 national design competition and was invited to participate as a special featured artist in the 2014 Architectural Digest Home Design Show.
 The juried event, held each March in New York City, is considered North America’s top luxury-market design show.